Extensions

 In a traditional OS, you install programs that extend what the system can do.
 A fresh OS has a file manager and a terminal.
 You install a browser, a text editor, a music player.
 Each program registers its file types, adds menu entries, and integrates with the system.

 TreeOS works the same way.
-A fresh land has nodes, notes, values, and AI chat.
-You install extensions for scripts, understanding runs, billing, Solana wallets, blog posts.
-Each extension registers its routes, models, energy costs, and CLI commands.
+A fresh land has nodes, notes, types, and AI chat.
+You install extensions for values, scripts, understanding runs, billing, Solana wallets, blog posts.
+Each extension registers its routes, models, hooks, energy costs, and CLI commands.
+Uninstall one and the rest keep running.

 📋 The Manifest